CHRONIC STEROID USE

 That said, side effects from the glucocorticoid group are numerous and can be classified into those seen with short term use and those seen in long term use.

 SHORT TERM SIDE EFFECTS

 The pet on glucocorticoids is likely to experience the following:

-Should the above issues become problematic, generally adjusting to a lower dose of medication will solve the problem.
+If inconvenient side effects become problematic, adjusting to a lower dose of medication frequently solves the problem.
 The goal with glucocorticoids is always to find the lowest dose of medication that is still effective.
 For more serious side effects, a medication of a different class may be needed.

 LONG TERM SIDE EFFECTS

 There are many conditions which require long term suppression of the immune system.
 Glucocorticoid doses generally include an “anti-inflammatory” dose which is lower and an “immune suppressive” dose which is higher, though with long enough term use, lower doses will become immune suppressive.
 When steroid use stretches out for more than four months, a new set of side effects (in addition to those listed above) becomes of concern: